arisapooeater/9CT-assessment-portfolio/portfolio.md

 ### Functional Requirements
 1. **User interaction**

 The user will interact with the game through a combination of keyboard commands and mouse clicks.
 The user can perform player movement through the directional keyboard keys ↑ ↓ → ← and can jump using the space bar.
-The player may also interact with their NPC opponent at the beginning/end of the game by clicking UI options to respond.

 2. **Scoring and Feedback**

 When the system detects the ball going over the net (using a collider), the player will receive updates in the rally scoreboard.
 When the system detects the ball colliding with the ground, it will trigger the feedback response 'GAME OVER!'.
-When the rally score becomes higher than a previously stored high score, the feedback 'NEW HIGH SCORE!' will be displayed on the screen.
+(Also if I have time), when the rally score becomes higher than a previously stored high score, the feedback 'NEW HIGH SCORE!' will be displayed on the screen.

 3. **Saving and Loading Data**

-The game will store high scores in the start menu and the game settings such as music and fx volume locally on the user's device.
+If I have time, the game will store high scores in the start menu and the game settings such as music and fx volume locally on the user's device.

 ---
 ### Non-Functional